Germany's soft-spoken Klose sets scoring record

 The 36-year-old, playing in his fourth World Cup, had already equalled Ronaldo on 15 goals with his dramatic strike in Germany's 2-2 draw against Ghana in the group stage before moving ahead on Tuesday in the match in Belo Horizonte.

-The goal was his first in a World Cup semi-final and one of his most important because it put Germany 2-0 ahead.
+The goal was his first in a World Cup semi-final and arguably one of his most important as it put Germany 2-0 up in the last four clash.

-"I don't think I can really measure what it all means just yet," said Klose, who said he was only doing his job: "I'm a striker and strikers want to score goals.
-And naturally I want to stay on top of the scorers list as long as possible."

 A humble man who plays for Lazio after earlier spells at Kaiserslautern, Werder Bremen and Bayern Munich, Klose is the best German striker of his generation whose tremendous sense of fair play has won him admirers in his homeland and in Italy.